 Vomiting and abdominal pain.
 The spiny burs are also a mechanical source of injury to animals causing oral injury when consumed.

 Severe depression, ataxia, recumbency and convulsions.
+Apparent blindness and brain lesions have been observed.

 Granular and hyaline casts are common in the urine due to renal tubular nephrosis